AnthonyEdvalson/Machina/README.md

 ​	Aggregators can function is a wide variety of ways, the simplest pass any data they get through unchanged.
 Others may remember past values and &quot;forward fill&quot; them into nulls.
 Others may be on a timer and average all data over the span of an hour into one result, and then send that result out.

 ​	This is where that whole section on series from earlier comes into play.
 Aggregators can keep track of values over time and make estimates on data when if not available.

-# Layer 3 – Data

-​	The Data layer is responsible for storing information long term.
-Typically this will be in scylla, a simple ORM is provided to store and retrieve data from Scylla.

-# Layer 4 – Compute (not implemented)

-​	The Compute layer is the most heavily optimized portion of Machina.
-It needs to be capable of computing large volumes of information in the span of seconds.
-It gets this data from the Data layer, and provides GPU processing tools to produce results quickly.

-# Layer 5 – Interface (not implemented)

-​	The Interface layer is the publicly facing portion of Machina, it uses a standard REST API